 If you take 1d6 Mind damage, you may disassemble into a swarm of small climbing or flying creatures instead.
 They cannot fight but do not provoke attacks of opportunity either.
 They are immune to all but magical damage.
 If they take any, you immediately reassemble.
 For each 10 minutes in swarm form, you take another 1d6 Mind damage.

-Taking some of the dark force that anchors your dead body to this realm, and whispering dark blasphemies, you instill a temporary mockery of life into the corpse of another creature, up to the size of a human.
+Taking some of the dark force that anchors your dead body to this realm, and whispering dark blasphemies, you instill an ephemeral mockery of life into the corpse of another creature, up to the size of a human.

 You can do this once per session, for the duration of 1 scene, at a cost of 1d6 Brawn damage to yourself.